Distributed AI Training

 The technique also shapes the frontier.
 If a lab can train reliably across more accelerators, it can explore larger models, larger datasets, longer contexts, more expensive reinforcement learning, and more runs for ablation or post-training.
 If it cannot, its practical research frontier is lower even when it has strong algorithms.

 Distributed training also creates governance visibility.
-Large training runs leave traces in chip purchases, cloud contracts, data-center buildout, power demand, network fabric, and scheduling.
+Large training runs leave traces in chip purchases, cloud contracts, data-center buildout, power demand, network fabric, scheduler logs, checkpoint storage, and security policy.
 That makes training infrastructure relevant to compute governance, export controls, safety thresholds, and public claims about frontier capability.

 Failure Modes